getify/You-Dont-Know-JS/scope & closures/ch1.md

 foo( 2 );
 ```

-The line that invokes `foo(..)` as a function call requires an RHS reference to `foo`, meaning, "go look-up the value of `foo`, and give it to me."
+The last line that invokes `foo(..)` as a function call requires an RHS reference to `foo`, meaning, "go look-up the value of `foo`, and give it to me."
 Moreover, `(..)` means the value of `foo` should be executed, so it'd better actually be a function!

 There's a subtle but important assignment here. **Did you spot it?**